 I’ve never seen it to this level where people are.
 They’ve always been connected to their mobile devices and Facebook or Tik Tok and wanting to know what’s going on, and being social now more than ever.

 What I’m looking for you to do is :

 Step One—pick that channel that you either have the most following on the most engagement, that’s where most of your customers and prospects are.

-If you’re great on video, then you should be looking at YouTube and then going down that path of getting some videos produced.
-Then you’re going to start to put some advertising and paid social dollars behind the channels.
+If you’re great at video creation, then you should look at YouTube and then go down that path of getting some videos produced.
+Then you’re going to start to put some daycare paid social advertising and paid social dollars behind the channels.